Jour3141/avqa/README.md

 * Running VisualSaliency/sal_model.m in Matlab to obtain position map of video frames.
 (This processing step is the source of overhead for the model, and more efficient preprocessing methods are worth exploring.)
 * The complete model is contained in demo.py.
 * Our method still has promotion space on the SJTU-UAV Dataset.
-(Due to special restrictions, some models that achieve SOTA performance in SJTU-UAV Database are not listed in the article.)
+(Due to special restrictions, some models that achieve SOTA performance on SJTU-UAV Database are not listed in the article.)
 * It is necessary to establish modal relationships in the phase of spatial domain feature extraction.
 (See the limitation description of the article for details.)

 ### 🌹🌹 Acknowledgments 🌹🌹